rybafish/rybafish.github.io/sqlconsole.md

 ```
 Make sure you use monospace font for that, like Courier or Consolas.

+Note: with 091 beta V the default format is slightly changed to support markdown formatting.
+This can be disabled by setting copy-markdown: False.

 ## Context Menu
 By the way, there is a context menu which is available on right mouse click in the area of SQL Console: